MHCGA/blog/README.en.md

 Subscribe using your favorite RSS reader.

-## Documentation Map
+## Documentation Overview

-The full navigation, bilingual content, and submission workflow live on the site itself (`/en/posts/`) and inside the [contribution guide](docs/en/contributing/index.md).
-This README stays minimal to avoid maintaining duplicate copies of the same structure.
+Complete directory and submission sections are synchronized on the site [Categories](https://howiehz.top/mhcga/en/posts/).

-## Local Development & Preview
+## Local Preview & Deployment

-All setup commands (install, dev, build, preview, lint/format, deploy) are documented once in [Contribution Guide · Quick Start](docs/en/contributing/index.md#quick-start).
-Please refer there to keep instructions synchronized with the docs site.
+All local development, build, and deployment commands are documented in the [Contributing Guide](https://howiehz.top/mhcga/en/contributing/).

 ## How to Contribute

-Submission paths (articles, issues, reviews, automation work) are fully documented in [docs/en/contributing/index.md](docs/en/contributing/index.md).
-Follow that single source for frontmatter rules, reviewer expectations, and automation notes.

-## FAQ

-The FAQ, translation policy, and environment assumptions are centralized in the [contribution guide](docs/en/contributing/index.md).
-For anything else, open an issue and we’ll help out.
+Contribution methods are detailed in the [Contributing Guide](https://howiehz.top/mhcga/en/contributing/).

 ## License

-Code remains under [MIT License](LICENSE); documentation falls under CC BY-SA 4.0 + SATA.
-For detailed obligations, scenarios, and citation guidance, see [docs/en/license/index.md](docs/en/license/index.md).
+Code uses [MIT License](LICENSE); documentation follows CC BY-SA 4.0 + SATA combined terms.
+For detailed usage notes and citation formats, please refer to [License Overview](https://howiehz.top/mhcga/en/license/).

 ## Acknowledgements

-- Thanks to every [contributor](https://github.com/MHCGA/blog/graphs/contributors) refining content, scripts, and reviews.
+- Thanks to all [contributors](https://github.com/MHCGA/blog/graphs/contributors) for their contributions to content, scripts, and reviews.

-Your contribution can be next—join us and help the Halo CMS Knowledge Base grow!
+We look forward to you becoming the next contributor and helping us make the Halo CMS Knowledge Base even better!